auth0/docs/articles/connections/social/baidu.md

 connection: Baidu
 image: /media/connections/baidu.png
 seo_alias: baidu
-description: How to obtain an API Key and Secret Key for Baidu.
+description: Learn how to add login functionality to your app with Baidy.
+You will need to obtain a Client Id and Client Secret for Baidu.
 toc: true
 index: 3
 topics: